+...
+Faculty

 According to Walsh, the United States will probably stay out of any troubles between Russia, China, and Vietnam.
 He noted that this is also the opinion of most knowledgeable people in Southeast Asia.
+For, he remark-

+The United States is seen as "lacking any kind of realistic foreign policy," he remarded the U.S. is not expected by the Asians to stand up for, any American treaties after the "hurt" suffered after the involvement in the Vietnam war, Walsh capelyded Walsh concluded.

+'Smas

+[continued from page 1]

-For, he remarked, into Vietnam's Quang Ninh Pro-vince in the face of tough resistance, the sources said.
-The Chinese troops were 12 miles north of the east-west Highway 4, which links Lang Son with the as many as 30,000 men, was expected to try to rout Highway 4 and then possibly swing inland and cut Highway 1 south of Lang Son, thereby isolating the Viet-namese forces between two Information provided by Bangkok sources and Western military sources in Peking, quoted by Kyodo, indi-cated that the new Chinese attacks in the northeast were aimed at cutting off two highways linking the Vietnamese-held, front-line town of Lang Son with Hanoi and the seacoast.
+border and pushed 12 miles deep into Vietnam's Quang Ninh Pro-vince in the face of tough resistance, the sources said.
+The Chinese troops were 12 miles north of the east-west Highway 4, which links Lang Son with the South China Sea coast.

+This strike force, consisting of as many as 30,000 men, was expected to try to rout Highway 4 and then possibly swing inland and cut Highway 1 south of Lang Son, thereby isolating the Vietnamese forces between two Information Chinese armies. provided by Bangkok sources and Western military sources in Peking, quoted by Kyodo, indicated that the new Chinese attacks in the northeast were aimed at cutting off two highways linking the Vietnamese-held,

+front-line town of Lang Son with

+..
+Sowder

+[continued from page 1]